jeremyButtler/freezeTB/README.md

     of read counts for the reads
 15. freezeTB prints out the spacers detected with the the number of reads that supported each spacer
-16. freezeTB then collapses the consensus
+16. freezeTB then collapses the consensus (non-mixed infection)
     - Split into fragments with 20x or greater read depth
     - Fragments less than 50x bases long are removed
     - Most supported snp/match/deletion selected